 His willingness to endure the birthing process under the most adverse circumstances in humble surroundings of the obscure environs of Bethlehem—the exact place Micah predicted Messiah would be born—profoundly demonstrated His willingness to submit to the limitations and frailty of human experience (Mic.
 5:2).

 The babe in the manger is the proper focus as we prepare our hearts and minds this Christmas season.
-But, never forget that the One wrapped in swaddling cloths was none other than God Incarnate—Immanuel.
+But, always remember that the One wrapped in swaddling cloths was none other than God Incarnate—Immanuel!

-As people of faith living in the Western world, we not only have the freedom to publically declare that we are Christ-followers, it is significant that Jesus—Immanuel, the God-Man—gave us the mandate to share the Good News (Acts 1:8)!
+As Christians in the Western world, we not only have the freedom to publically declare our faith, Jesus—Immanuel, the God-Man—gave us the mandate to share the Good News (Acts 1:8).

 The Christmas season is the perfect time to demonstrate bold faith!
-You can be a vibrant testimony of the wonderful truth encapsulated in the angel’s message to Joseph.
+Be a vibrant testimony of the wonderful truth encapsulated in the angel’s message to Joseph.
 Don’t let the day pass without telling someone!

 1) John F. Walvoord, “The Person and Work of Christ—Part III: The Incarnation of the Son of God,” John F. Walvoord website.